XinYangMTSU/NSF/Research.md

 * Require initial knowledge of many probabilities
 * Can become computationally intractable

+Reference Paper:

+1. `Kuikka, S., et al. "Modeling environmentally driven uncertainties in Baltic cod (Gadus morhua) management by Bayesian influence diagrams."
+Canadian journal of fisheries and aquatic sciences 56.4 (1999): 629-641.`

+   `In this paper, the modeling consisted of three separate steps: (i) modeling of selectivity, (ii) estimation of uncertainties  by Monte Carlo simulations, and (iii) decision analysis by Bayesian influence diagrams, focusing on the structural uncertainties and model selection.`

 ## ![#66ff00](https://placehold.it/15/66ff00/000000?text=+) `4.
 Neural Networks`

 ### ![#66ccff](https://placehold.it/15/66ccff/000000?text=+) `4.1 Recurrent neural network (RNN)`